3 Green Smoothies That Are OK To Drink Every Day

-Green smoothies are not only plantbased and incredibly tasty, they are a fantastic way to get your daily dose of essential nutrients and extra leafy green nutrition all in one meal.
+Green smoothies are not only incredibly tasty, they are a fantastic way to get your daily dose of essential nutrients and extra leafy green nutrition all in one meal.
 But are they safe to have every day?
-As a nutritionist, let me explain why I feel it is ok to have green smoothies, and often.
+As a Nutritionist, let me share why it's ok to enjoy green smoothies, daily and enjoy them often.
+Blenders ready?
+I've included of of my favourite green smoothie recipes for you to try.
+Let's tuck in!

 Why Green Smoothies Are Good For You?